LomNtetha/Online-Electronics/ReadME.md

-# how to Use The system
+# maintenance announcement
+The system is still experiencing some issues due to php session.
+This system is working very well on localhost but now on 00webhost gives some errors caused by session.

 ## step 1:
 ### start Xampp apache and mysql
 - 1.on xampp folder, past Electronics floder on htdocs folder